opencodeiiita/Competitive_Coding/README.md

 Whoever wishes to participate in this project must follow these guidelines:
 <ul>
 <li>Each issue should be resolved by either modifying a line of code or appending a line of code.
 Resolving an issue by modifying/adding multiple lines will not be entertained.</li>
-<li>Mention the week number(question number) along with the Pull Request and also explain the fix incase it is a logic error.</li>
+<li>Mention the line number along with the Pull Request and also explain the fix incase it is a logic error.</li>
-<li>Submission are encouraged only till 6 days and after that the issue will be automatically closed and the bug-free code will be uploaded.</li>
+<li>Submission are encouraged only till 6 days for each week and after that the issue will be automatically closed and the bug-free code will be uploaded.</li>
 </ul>

 ## How to contribute